Visualizations

 sum

-The sum visualization adds all the values of the field inside the dataset and produces a timeseries chart.
+The sum visualization adds all the values of the field inside the dataset and produces a time series chart.

 Arguments